Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Preliminary

 \subsection{Semiclassical Weyl calculus}

 We review semiclassical microlocal analysis on $\RR^d$, which will be our main tool in deriving observable-norm bounds.
 Such analysis is concerned with $h$-dependent operators, where $h\in(0,1)$ is a \emph{semiclassical parameter} that we take to be small.
-For a more extensive introduction see the book by Zworski \cite{zworski_book}.
+For a more extensive introduction see the books by Zworski~\cite{zworski_book} \REVV{and by Martinez~\cite{Martinez2002}}.